UK Stocks-Factors to watch on Sept 30

 said.

+percent rise in annual profit and said it would hike its dividend by 25 percent

+and launch a 250 million pound share buyback after strong U.S. trading.

-* ROYAL BANK OF SCOTLAND - The State-backed bank said late on Monday
+* ROYAL BANK OF SCOTLAND - The bank said the third quarter has seen

 * London copper was flat but not far off three-month lows on Tuesday after